Exploring the History of Business Intelligence

 Data warehouses are databases designed to aggregate lots of data from other sources of data (mostly other databases), allowing a much deeper analysis with the ability to cross-reference these different sources.
 It was still, however, too technical and expensive.
 Reports needed to be run and maintained by a host of expensive IT technical staff.

 Top management at the time would live by the outputs of BI solutions like Crystal Reports and Microstrategy.
 And, of course, there was Microsoft Excel (released in 1985).
 Business intelligence was now an integral part of the tools available for the decision-making process.

 In 1989, Howard Dresdner, of the Gartner Group, contributed to popularizing the term “business intelligence,” using it as an umbrella term to describe “concepts and methods to improve business decision-making by using fact-based support systems.”

 Business Intelligence 1.0

 In the 90s, data warehouse costs declined as more competitors entered the market and more IT professionals got acquainted with the technology.
-This was the period of “Business Intelligence 1.0.”
+In business intelligence history and evolution, this was the period of “Business Intelligence 1.0.”

 Data was now commonly accessible to the corporate staff in general, not just top management.
 However, the problem at this point was that asking new questions was still very expensive.
 Once a question was “engineered,” the answer would be available quickly, but only for that question.